 All employees are required to possess a District issued Identification Badge.
-Campus/Department administrators may require staff to display their District issued identification badge while on campus.
+All staff will display their District issued identification badge while on campus.
 Please refer to your campus/department administrator for your guidelines.

 Keyless access badges are issued only upon approval and request of the campus/department administrator.
-If a keyless access badge has been lost or stolen, the employee is required to notify Facility Services within 72 hours of when the employee knows or reasonably believes the badge has been lost or stolen.
+If a keyless access badge has been lost or stolen, the employee is required to notify Facility Services immediately to ensure deactivation, when the employee knows or reasonably believes the badge has been lost or stolen.
 Keyless access badges shall not be shared with other employees, students, or community members to gain access to buildings or facilities.
 A replacement fee of \$35 is charged to the employee for lost or stolen keyless access badge.